 The bill, written by Rep. Buddy DeLoach (with no consultation to the people of Hog Hummock), seeks to change the composition of the SIHA board.
 Three NGOs on Sapelo—the Hog Hammock Community Foundation, SOLO, and SICARS—spoke out in opposition to the bill, as the language used was not specific enough.

-These organizations proposed changes that would protect the descendants of Hogg Hummock from disenfranchisement and assure they have a say in important decisions.
+These organizations proposed changes that would protect the descendants of Hog Hummock from disenfranchisement and assure they have a say in important decisions.
 They asked that “resident” be clarified to “resident descendant” and that the governor appointee to the board be an elected official or state authority to ensure accountability to the people.
 Both amendments passed through the Senate.
 When the bill reached the House, the latter amendment was removed.
-Due to this change, the bill failed to pass during this legislative session.
+Due to this change, the bill failed to pass during the 2023 legislative session.